phaserjs/template-webpack/README.md

 this project is based on https://github.com/phaserjs/template-webpack

 All code is licensed under the MIT license.
-All assets are licensed under CC BY-SA 4.0
+All card image assets are licensed under CC BY-SA 4.0 Icons courtesy of icons8.com

 ### Versions